-For managing sales teams successfully, you need to communicate clearly where the business is heading, why, and how your team will contribute to it.
+To manage sales teams successfully, you need to communicate clearly where the business is heading, why, and how your team will contribute to it.
 By discussing this, your team will have a better perspective of the issues facing the organization and how they fit in.
 It will show them the value of their contribution to the organization.

 2. Set clear goals and objectives.

 Without clear goals and objectives, you, as a sales manager, are just making assumptions about your sales team’s progress.
-Goals and objectives should be set at both the team and individual level.
+Goals and objectives should be set at both the team and individual levels.
 Doing an excellent job of establishing them will make bonus and merit incentive performance decisions more transparent and comfortable to communicate with your sales team members.